AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-31-2021**
+- Continue working on updating the database while outputting whats being search from the Camera.
+- Issue when selecting parcels from the database.
+1-5 queries throws an error.
+- Trying to use more optimize SQL Query for checking weather the parcel id is in the database.
+- Setup a new e-mail account for the newly hired Employee
+- Setup the laptop.
+Install 365 Office.
+- Clean up the 2 phone landlines.
+Test they are working.
+Just need the phone splitter for FB to add more landlines.
+- Added newly hired email to email group.
+- Help Matthew with the issue with internet connection.
+Sometimes he could not see myfbx.net
+- Issue a traceroute, looks like its pinging the right IP Address.
+- Tried changing the DNS server to google.
+- Fix folder permission for Internal Client.
+- Remove the weird user that has long numbers on it.
+- Trying to make so that only some internal clients can only access the Onyx Folder.
+(Fixed)
+- Internal Client wanted to move Onyx folder to Admin Shared.(Fixed)

 **3-24-2021**
 - Added a feature to search by a specific client in the search-package page.
 (Fixed)
 - Added a feature to search between dates in the search-package page (Fixed)